TRIP TO DELPHI-

 Lots of water consumed during visiting historic activites.
 Carry lots of water/juices.

-Head should be covered in monastery and follow proper clothing like full pants and no skin show.
+Head should be covered in a monastery and follow proper clothing like full pants and no skin show.

 Avoid during rains.

 Try local Greek cuisine.
 Vegetarians can also relish here as lots of vegan varieties too.

 Explore the Greek countryside with locals.
 They are very friendly.

 Lots of souveniers shops selling antique brass artefacts which are cost effective.

 Start early from Athens as driving takes lots of time due to mountainous drive and also seeing places through foot takes a lot of time.

 Enjoy your Trip to Delphi and Meteora From Athens.
 Keep travelling …… Keep dicovering the world in more exciting ways